 Fitchburg Board of Health Private Well Regulation

-The Board of Health implemented private well regulations that will go in effect on September 7, 2018.
-Well drillers will now be required to obtain a permit prior to well drilling, provide the Health Department with a well drilling report and a water quality report.
+The Board of Health implemented private well regulations that went into effect on September 7, 2018.
+Well drillers are required to obtain a permit prior to well drilling, provide the Health Department with a well drilling report and a water quality report.
 The complete regulations can be found here.

 Apply for a well permit online with Viewpoint Cloud Online Permitting

 A Massachusetts Certified Well Driller shall obtain a permit from the Board of Health prior to the commencement of construction of a private well.

 Each permit application to construct a well shall include the following:

 - Well driller’s name and proof of valid Massachusetts certification;

 - Plans with a specified scale, signed by a registered surveyor, engineer, or sanitarian showing the location of the proposed well in relation to existing or proposed above or below ground structures;